pranavgande/DSA/README.md

 # DSA

 <span style="font-size:14px">Hi there! 👋
-This repo is my personal journey of learning and mastering Data Structures and Algorithms (DSA).
+This repo is my journey of learning Data Structures and Algorithms (DSA).
 I’m solving problems regularly to build a strong foundation.</span>

 ---